-For your guinea pigs to be happy and healthy, they need plenty of the following in their diets:
+For your guinea pigs to be happy and healthy, you should:

-If you need to change your guinea pig’s diet, please make sure you introduce any changes gradually over a few weeks.
+- If you need to change your guinea pig’s diet, please make sure you introduce any changes gradually over a few weeks.

 - Provide clean fresh water at all times.
 Multiple water dispensers should be available and enclosures should be fitted with a water bottle and a small water bowl should be available as well.